micahwilhelm/customhtmlwidgets/README.md

 ### Getting Started

 If you know R and a bit of JavaScript it's very straightforward to create your own widgets.
-You can install the **htmlwidgets** package from CRAN:
+You can install the **customhtmlwidgets** package from CRAN:

 ```r
 install.packages("htmlwidgets")
 ```

-You can alternatively install the development version of **htmlwidgets** from GitHub as follows:
+You can alternatively install the development version of **customhtmlwidgets** from GitHub as follows:

 ```r
 devtools::install_github('ramnathv/htmlwidgets')